 1. Faith in God: If faith is important to you, then you have to model it, not just say it.
 It is easy to say something like, “I don’t want to force my kid to believe a certain thing.
 I’ll let them decide when they grow up.”
 In the meanwhile you don’t really expose them to your faith because you don’t want to be pushy.
-This is a grave mistake.
+Please just know that if this is the tack you take, you’re kids will probably grow up not believing in any kind of organized religion.
 You need to model a strong faith in God if you want your kids to grow up with faith.
 Your teenagers pay astute attention to whether you react with anxiety or prayer.
 They notice whether you devote your spare time to helping others or doing what feels good for you.
 They are watching to see if you turn to scripture or if you turn on the news for your hope in the future.
-Every single day there are a hundred little choices we have to make to turn towards God versus turning towards our own selfishness, and your kids see almost every decision you make.
+Every single day there are a hundred little choices we have to make to turn towards God versus turning towards ourselves, and your kids see almost every decision you make.
 They copy you.
 In their future they are more likely to choose a faith if they have been shown how by your example.

 2. Finances: Do you buy things you can’t afford?
 Do you pay for little extras like a daily cup of coffee and then dismiss the cost because “It’s just a few dollars?”
 Do you get your hair done each month even though there really isn’t a college fund set up yet?
 Your teenagers are paying attention.
 They believe they can have anything they want right now it if that’s the example you set.
 If you are intentional about saving up for things like vacations and a car when you need one, they will learn that behavior instead.
 When they want something nice, if you help them map out how to work for it and save for it, they will start to really value what they have, and will start to think carefully about how they spend their money.
 Your kids are also watching to see how you give and how you save.
 If you invest wisely for the future, and talk about it a little all along the way, they will learn this is important.
 When you prioritize giving to others, they will value giving.
 You have a HUGE influence on your teens by your example with finances.